MattMatero/ToyLang/README.md

-This is a toy language used for the purpose of learning how to write a compiler.
+This is a toy language used for the purpose of learning